 Writing self-documenting code deserves its own article, but there are three key takeaways that already can help a lot:

-- Name your variables in such a way that it’s abundantly clear what they contain.
+- Name your Python variables in such a way that it’s abundantly clear what they contain.
 E.g., don’t name your list

 - Name your functions in a concise way that clearly describes what they do.